HasanTayar/WorldTours/README.md

 ## Notice

 This project is still under development.
-More features and improvements are planned for the upcoming versions.
-As it is a work in progress, some features may not work as expected and the code might change significantly before the final release.
+Additional features and improvements are planned for future versions.
+As it is a work in progress, some functionality may not be fully implemented, and the code may undergo further changes before the final release.